etaSpirit/DiscordEasyRP-GifScript/README.md

 # DiscordEasyRP-GifScript

--- Courrently working on a clean implementation in python --
+-- Courrently working on a cleaner implementation --

 A little python script to cycle frames into Discord Rich Presence